 Degree program registration and graduation eligibility requires the student to hold the degree programapplicable specialty (AFSC, SDI or RI) and appropriate skill level.
 A no fault exception to policy may be considered for a student whose specialty is removed from military records due to mandatory medical, retraining, or career field conversion/merger reasons.
-A student desiring a no fault exception to policy must contact the CCAF Advisor for guidance on submitting a no fault exception request to the CCAF Associate Dean of Academic Programs.
-The Associate Dean of Academic Programs is the final authority for no fault exceptions to policy.
+A student desiring a no fault exception to policy must contact the CCAF Advisor for guidance on submitting a no fault exception request to CCAF Education Services.
+The Associate Dean of Academic Affairs is the final authority for no fault exceptions to policy.